Is being on your own really an excuse not to travel the world? This latest article in the excuse buster series argues that it isn’t.

 Saying that, to do this you will need at least a degree of confidence and a slightly extrovert nature, striking up a conversation with a complete stranger will be much more difficult if you are the shy, retiring type.
 There is no getting around that.
 But just because something is a little more difficult, that doesn’t make it impossible!
 In fact solo travel may even give you the confidence you needed to do just that!

-Travelling alone is absolutely no reason not to go backpacking or travelling the world.
+Not having anyone to travel with is absolutely no reason not to go backpacking or travelling the world.
 The level of confidence travelling alone gives you cannot be understated.
 You will develop more as an individual, learn more about yourself and become ultimately self sufficient.
 You will have the adventure of a lifetime and achieve something that you can be proud of.

 So stop making excuses and go!